Depression isn’t an inevitable consequence of unpleasant events

 Depression literally distorts our perception so that ‘good becomes bad and bad becomes disaster.’
 It’s clear that if we only have limited interpretations for why things happen, then change can seem difficult.
 Depression acts like a vicious circle because the more depressed we feel the more likely we are to frame events/ourselves/others in a negative light.
 The more we frame things negatively the more depressed we will feel.
 However, this doesn’t mean that the answer is only ‘positive thinking’!
 We need to look at ways at being more realistic, while at the same time breaking the vicious circle…

-Depression and Your Sense of Control
+Your Sense of Control

 Before moving on to how to break the cycle of depression, a little more on how your sense of control affects depression.